Mamady Sidibé: International career

 Sidibé played at international level for Mali.
 He was first called up to the national team shortly after his debut for Gillingham, featuring in two unofficial friendlies in the south of France against Istres and Monaco, scoring against the latter.

 His first official cap came in a qualifier for the African Cup of Nations against the Seychelles in 2002.
 He was part of Mali's squads for the 2004 and 2008 African Cup of Nations, but made only one substitute appearance in each tournament.

 In October 2007 he was stabbed by a spectator during an international match with Togo and suffered what was described as a "horrific injury".

 Personal life

 Sidibé has a younger brother, Lassana, who in 2009 signed for Dover Athletic, who were managed by the elder Sidibé's former Gillingham teammate Andy Hessenthaler.
 In July 2009, Lassana played a pre-season friendly for Stoke's rivals Port Vale, in an attempt to follow Mamady into the Football League.
 However Lassana was not offered a contract and returned to Dover.
 His cousin Moussa Sidibé is also a footballer.
+Sidibé's son Sol was born in 2007 and signed a professional contract with Stoke in July 2023, before moving to PSV Eindhoven in 2025.

 Despite growing up in Paris Sidibé supported their great rivals Marseille.
 He released his autobiography in 2013 entitled The Luckiest Man in Football.
 On 12 July 2014, Sidibe and his wife, Bineta, opened a pâtisserie in the Potteries Shopping Centre called Melice.